TylerGrantSmith/factory/README.md

 ```

 Why does this work?
 The `force` function forces the evaluation of its
 argument.
-We don’t really need to use `force`.
-Anything that forces
+We don’t really need to use `force`, per se.
+Any function that
-evaluation would work, but `force` makes it obvious why we’re doing it.
+forces evaluation would work, but `force` makes it obvious why we’re
-For example, we could produce the same result by `message`ing within the
+doing it.
+For example, we could produce the same result by `message`ing
-factory.
+within the factory.

 ``` r
 power2b <- function(exponent) {